enthought/traitsui/docs/source/traitsui_user_manual/advanced_view.rst

 The View object includes a method called ui(), which performs the actual generation of the window or panel from the View for both edit_traits() and configure_traits().
-The ui() method is also available directly through the Traits UI API; however, using one of the other two methods is usually preferable.
+The ui() method is also available directly through the TraitsUI API; however, using one of the other two methods is usually preferable.
 [9]_

 The ui() method has five keyword parameters: